 The surgical correction of vision is a rapidly-evolving science that has led to amazing advances in technology over the past 20 years, like LASIK surgery.
 LASIK stands for laser-assisted in situ keratomileusis, which is an FDA-approved treatment for vision impairments, like nearsightedness, farsightedness, and astigmatism.
 This procedure involves creating a thin flap in the cornea.
 This flap is then reflected back, and the laser is used to reshape the center portion of the cornea for ocular improvement.
-At Stone Oak Ophthalmology Center, our ocular surgeons, Dr. Allison Young, Dr. Kristin Held, and Dr. Teresa Whitney, utilize the VISX® Star S4® ActiveTrak™ Excimer Laser system and IntraLase™ for traditional LASIK surgery.
+At Stone Oak Ophthalmology Center, our ocular surgeons, Dr. Allison Young and Dr. Jana Waters, utilize the VISX® Star S4® ActiveTrak™ Excimer Laser system and IntraLase™ for traditional LASIK surgery.
 In addition, we offer custom LASIK with CustomVue™ wavefront technology to match the unique "fingerprints" of your eyes.
 Contact our office in San Antonio, TX to schedule a consult today.

 "Dr. Young and Staff are fantastic.
 I recently underwent bilateral LASIK without complication and with the utmost care.
 I felt completely at ease with Dr. Young.
 She has the combination of skill and stellar bedside manner, I could not ask for more!!"- J... / Google / Apr 16, 2019